hljyanc/twitter-app/README.md

 ## Five Steps to build React pages
 1. Divide UI design into components
 2. Use React to build a static page

+## 工程化配置信息:
+- craco.config.js: webpack setup alias
+- jsconfig.json: for vscode to use relevant setting